Remember What's His Name?

 We want to read your story

 Do you remember the great characters and events that formed the highlights of your career in Ford?
-Please send your story to Cyril Platman.
+Send your story to enquiries@nhagii.com.

-He will distribute it to the Nhagii community, and will arrange (with your permission) for it to be published on the World Wide Web.
+We shall distribute it among the Nhagii community, and arrange (with your permission) for it to be published on the World Wide Web.